gridap/GridapWorkshop2023Material/README.md

 ## Getting the workshop material

 To get the workshop material (available [here](https://github.com/gridap/GridapWorkshop2023Material)) you can either download it as a zip file or clone the repository using git.
-We strongly recommend the latter as you will be able to automatically pull the most up-to-date changes.
+We strongly recommend the latter as you will be able to automatically pull the most up-to-date changes as per required.

 If your system has an ssh client, you can clone the repository using the following command